I don’t think I need to tell you how big social media is.

 Felix Kjellberg, aka PewDiePie, was the biggest earner on the platform, making $7.4 million dollars in 2014 alone, just from ads (he’s super humble about it).
 About 40 million people watch his every move with the joystick and he just released his own game.

-Thanks to YouTube, people now make a living teaching things, sharing make-up tutorials, doing funny pranks and sharing their athletic abilities (or lack thereof).
+Thanks to YouTube, people can now build a nice small business teaching things, sharing make-up tutorials, doing funny pranks and sharing their athletic abilities (or lack thereof).

 For marketers, it’s a great way to share long form content with your audience, especially if they’re not avid readers.
 For example, you could turn your blog posts into video tutorials.